Toni-d-e-v/-idena-win-node-updater/README.md

 Under win/10 u need to install POWERSHELL
-This script will update your idena node to newest version When new version gets release you just need to open my script When you run it
-Script will delite old node download newest
-When Script is finish it will exit itself and u can run your node and enjoy
+This script will update your idena node to newest version When new version gets release you just need to open my script When you run it Script will delite old node download newest When Script is finish it will exit itself and u can run your node and enjoy
-DNA DONATION addr: 0x3158ef188df5bbb6e969e8e4208fb68014207441
 # HOW TO SEE IF YOUR WINDOWS IS COMPATIBLE
 Where is your node you need to have run.bat or start.bat In your .bat file there needs to be this